Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 What do donations buy?

 Feeding Brookings is run by volunteers.
 Nearly all of your donation will be spent on food.
 We buy bananas, milk coupons, and eggs every week.
-Through Feeding America, we can purchase food such as apples and hamburger at special low prices, so we can make a dollar go further than at a grocery store.
+Through Feeding America, we can purchase food such as fruit and ground beef at special low prices, so we can make a dollar go further than at a grocery store.
 We regularly purchase toilet paper and other hygiene items.

 Annual Report: